 In the early 20th century, the leading cause of death was infectious disease.
 Epidemics erupted with little warning, seemingly out of the blue.
 When the “Great Influenza” struck in 1918, it killed thousands of people a week in American cities and spread like wildfire around the globe.
 My great aunt, still a teenager, and living in the San Francisco area, was one of its estimated 50 to 100 million victims worldwide.

 Neither public health authorities nor medical researchers understood that it was a virus that caused the 1918 pandemic – most of the world at that time didn’t even know what a virus was.
 A century later, death due to infection is much less common, thanks to public health efforts and improved medical technology and expertise.
 Once common diseases are now rare.
-Nonetheless, 100 years later, infectious disease specialists like me still fear the emergence of viral diseases that we will not be able to control, including influenza.
+Nonetheless, infectious disease specialists like me still fear the emergence of viral diseases that we will not be able to control, including influenza.

 My laboratory, along with others around the world, is working to understand how and why new influenza viruses may grip us again.
 To do so, we need to go far beyond human hospitals and into the wild, where viruses persist in animal populations.
 As disease ecologists, we aim to understand the dynamics of pathogens in the environment and their interactions with hosts.
 By understanding more about what’s happening with viruses in animals, we believe we can be better prepared to evaluate, predict and respond if an infection spills over to humans, making people sick.